stsievert/salmon/docs/source/samplers.rst

    sampling:
      probs: {"ARR": 85, "Random": 15}

-This will create the a versions of :class:`~salmon.triplets.samplers.ARR` with ``random_state=42`` would be created alongside the default version of :class:`~salmon.triplets.samplers.Random`.
+This will create a versions of :class:`~salmon.triplets.samplers.ARR` with ``random_state=42`` would be created alongside the default version of :class:`~salmon.triplets.samplers.Random`.
 When a query is generated, it will be generated from ``ARR`` 85% of the time and from ``Random`` the rest of the time.
 Generally, the keys in ``samplers`` and ``sampling`` follow these general
 rules:

-* ``samplers``: controls how one specific sampler behaves (i.e., class initialization).
-The class is specified each key, and any arguments are passed to the class instance.
+* ``samplers``: controls how one specific sampler behaves (i.e., sampler initialization).

+  * The type of sampler is specified by each key (e.g., key ``ARR`` corresponds to :class:`~salmon.triplets.samplers.ARR`), and any arguments are initialization parameters for that object.

 * ``sampling``: controls samplers interact.
 For example:

-  * the ``probs`` key controls how frequently each class instance in ``samplers`` is used
+  * the ``probs`` key controls how frequently each sampler in ``samplers`` is used
-  * the ``common`` key controls sending initialization arguments to `every` class instances.
+  * the ``common`` key controls sending initialization arguments to `every` sampler.
   * the ``samplers_per_user`` key controls how many samplers are seen by any one user who visits Salmon.